scikit-learn/blog/_posts/2023-07-31-paris-dev-sprint.md

 ### What is next?

-We are discussing co-locating with OpenML next Sep to Dec 2024 in Berlin to organize another developers' sprint.
+We are discussing co-locating with OpenML in 2024 in Berlin to organize another developers' sprint.

 <figure>